ALU-BSE/databases-sql-CtripleU/no_sql_assignment/README.md

 - models/: Contains the Mongoose schema definitions for the Users, Products, and Transactions collections.
 - queries.js: Contains the advanced MongoDB queries for various operations.
 - package.json: Defines the project dependencies.
+- schema_visualization.md: Contains a visualization of the database.
 - README.md: This file, containing the project documentation.

 ## Database Schema